analogdevicesinc/VSCode-Maxim/userguide.md

 Great - so source code is compiled into firmware binaries by Make using GCC.
 How is it flashed onto the microcontroller?
 That's where OpenOCD comes in.

-OpenOCD handles flashing firmware and opening up a debugger _server_.
+OpenOCD handles flashing firmware and opening a debugger _server_.
 It handles the necessary configuration to support the variety of debugger adapters and debugger protocols (such as SWD or JTAG) that are available and sends debugging information and instructions to the microcontroller.
 OpenOCD deals with the low-level hardware and exposes a common high-level interface that can be used with a debugger _client_ such as GDB.
 GDB connects to the OpenOCD server over a socket and presents a user interface.

 Now that we have some understanding of the toolchain, let's see how we can integrate it into Visual Studio Code.